nodejs/node/doc/api/punycode.markdown

 ## punycode.toASCII(domain)

 Converts a Unicode string representing a domain name to Punycode.
-Only the non-ASCII parts of the domain name will be converted, i.e. it doesn't matter if you call it with a domain that's already in ASCII.
+Only the non-ASCII parts of the domain name will be converted, i.e. it doesn’t matter if you call it with a domain that’s already in ASCII.

     // encode domain names
     punycode.toASCII('mañana.com'); // 'xn--maana-pta.com'